ashbrook-io/ashbrook-io.github.io/_posts/2020-06-17-batch-decode-user-agent-strings.md

 Note:
 - (Documentation for API)[https://developers.whatismybrowser.com/api/docs/v2/integration-guide/]
-- I am using the "User Agent Parse Batch" because I want this data back in a single request
+- I am using the "User Agent Parse" because you don't seem to get batch access with the free plan
+- I'll be getting the full parse results back, but i'm really looking for the 'simple' name

 So this is what I did next: